-Our SNMP booklet details procedures and processes that have to be followed under British and Islamic law on a death, and also information about Sheffield services that may be of use.
+Our Sheffield New Muslims booklet details procedures and processes that have to be followed under British and Islamic law on a death, and also information about Sheffield services that may be of use.

-You can also download a PDF version of this booklet here: What to do After Death
+You can also request a PDF version of this booklet by contacting us

 WHAT TO DO AFTER A DEATH: